ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 ### Strains

-To define our behavior robustly, we'll use math notations:
+We'll use math notations to define our strain robustly:

 - $GS_i$: GS on the $i^{th}$ object
 - $CS_{i,k}$: CS on the $i^{th}$ object on column $k$.